SeriesOfUnlikelyExplanations/onward-blog/source/Sara-Quotes/index.md

 13. "I would be very sad if you showed my butt to everyone"

 14. "My wiggles are not coming out of my ears, they are coming out of my body"

+15. "That sign says you can't bring a gun into the building...
+But not Glue Guns!
+Real guns hurt the flowers and plants..."

+16. "I stuck my thumb into my bum" - No idea...

+17. "You don't eat food in the pool" - Sara "That's right, not a good idea" - Me "Why?" - Sara...
+She got me.

+18. "If you liks someone you tell them.
+If you don't like someone, then you don't say anything."
+I don't know where she heard this, but it's amazing advice from a 4 year old.